CheskaGatus/MySQL/README.md

-# MySQL
-Querying Data using MySQL Data Manipulation Language
+# MySQL DML - Querying Data

+All queries in this demonstration are tied to Sakila sample database provided by MySQL.

+This manipulation involves inserting data into database tables, retrieving existing data, deleting data from existing tables and modifying existing data.